 Skin Fact #2: Too much exfoliation can cause chronic inflammation within the skin.

 Exfoliating too aggressively and too often can create inflammation (even if not visible) setting off a response to create free radicals.
-A major cause of aging is chronic and prolonged inflammation, associated with tissue destruction, active inflammation and attempts at healing which is why it’s essential to eat foods high in antioxidants and use skin care products with stable antioxidants, like Magnesium Ascorbyl Phosphate (vitamin C) found in our popular Vitamin C & E Complex.
+A major cause of aging is chronic and prolonged inflammation, associated with tissue destruction, active inflammation and attempts at healing which is why it’s essential to eat foods high in antioxidants and use skin care products with stable antioxidants, like Magnesium Ascorbyl Phosphate (vitamin C) found in our popular Vitamin C & E Treatment.

 Skin Fact #3: Skin trauma is good…occasionally.